NODE HELP

 Generating PDFs with Ramda and IronPDF

 We can use Ramda to create functional pipelines that perform all the PDF generation operations sequentially.
-Here we are creating PDFs from URL, HTML String, HTML File and pipelining it using Ramda functional JavaScript style:
+Here we are creating PDFs from URL, HTML String, and HTML File and pipelining it using Ramda functional JavaScript style:

 const generatePdfFromUrl = (url) => {